Compliance

 What this looks like in practice

-The moment a clock-hour student stops attending, the last date of attendance is already on the record — no 14-day scramble to reconstruct it from sign-in sheets.
+The moment a clock-hour student stops attending, the last date of attendance is already on the record, with no 14-day scramble to reconstruct it from sign-in sheets.
 Scheduled-hours math drives the percentage-completed calculation automatically, the refund is computed with every figure shown, and the determination clock is tracked so nothing slips past the deadline.
 Your financial-aid office reviews a finished calculation instead of assembling one under pressure.

 Ready to fly your school on one platform?

-Go for launch — start free →
+Go for launch, start free →